Thinking of being Kris Kringle this festive season?

 Minor Benefits Exemption

+This exemption offers one of the greatest reductions in FBT when using the actual method.
 Minor benefits provided to employees are exempt if the taxable value is less than $300 (GST inclusive), and the benefits are infrequently provided and/or difficult to record and value.
 Entertainment benefits and other gifts are considered separately for the purpose of applying the minor benefits exemption.
+Not all employers can utilise the minor benefit exemption with respect to entertainment, thus it is important that employers who are rebatable or exempt are aware of any restrictions or limitations with utilising an exemption.

 Frequency and regularity of the minor benefit

 The more frequently and regularly a particular benefit is provided, the less likely the benefit will qualify as an exempt benefit.
-The ATO has not provided a specific number on what would constitute ‘frequent’ for meal entertainment, but a common rule of thumb is that an employee would be considered frequent if they receive meal entertainment more than once a month (or 13 times per annum).
+The ATO has not provided a specific number on what would constitute ‘frequent’ for meal entertainment, but a common rule of thumb is that an employee would be considered frequent if they receive meal entertainment once a month or more (or 12+ times per annum).

 Property Benefits Exemption

-An exempt benefit arises where food and drink is provided, and consumed by current employees on working days at the employers’ premise.
+An exempt benefit arises where food and drink is provided and consumed by current employees on working days at the employers’ premise - this takes care of Friday night drinks in the office!
 While this does not include associates, depending on the amount per head, they may still be exempt under the minor benefits exemption.

 To use the actual method, it is vital that you keep records of benefits provided for five years after they are prepared, obtained or the transactions completed.